-Shop rates from 56 of Canada's most trusted insurance brands.
+Compare your auto insurance quotes from over 50 of Canada's most trusted insurance providers.

-You select your best quote from the options available to you.
+You select your best car insurance quote from the options available to you.

-We secure your rate
+3. Secure your rate

 Comparing with us costs you nothing!
 Our service is absolutely free.
 There are no hidden costs or strings attached because we make our money from partners we work with, not you.

-We'll help you secure your rate.
+Secure your rate.
 With our priority lines, you'll be able to secure your auto insurance rates quickly.
-The insurance provider will verify* your information and check that all your insurance needs are met.
+The insurance provider will verify your information and check that all your insurance needs are met.*

 *Your motor vehicle record may be pulled to verify information.